carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl7.rst

 User-defined Local Variables
 ============================

-Adding var/in is just like any other other extensions we made to
+Adding var/in is just like any other extension we made to
 Kaleidoscope: we extend the lexer, the parser, the AST and the code generator.
 The first step for adding our new 'var/in' construct is to extend the lexer.
 As before, this is pretty trivial, the code looks like